robertarcaleanu/DE-flight_data/README.md

 ## Data Engineering project

-This projects consists of simple Extract Transform Load pipeline.
+This project consists of a simple Extract Transform Load pipeline.
 The steps followed during the development are listed below:

 1. Download the data from the AMS Airport API - [here](https://developer.schiphol.nl/)
 2. Clean the data